diggerino/digio-api/README.md

 ## Changelog

 #### 0.1.5
-Fixed an undefined argument in create domain record function Fixed missing parameters in create domain record function
+* Fixed an undefined argument in create domain record function.
+* Fixed missing parameters in create domain record function.

 #### 0.1.4
-Fixed a bug causing the JSON parser to throw a syntax error when a HTTP 20x no-content response was recieved.
+* Fixed a bug causing the JSON parser to throw a syntax error when a HTTP 20x no-content response was recieved.

 #### 0.1.3
-Added extras module which exposes RateLimit information
+* Added extras module which exposes RateLimit information.

 #### 0.1.2
-Correct typos and expand readme
+* Correct typos and expand readme.

 #### 0.1.1
-Bug fixes, structural changes
+* Bug fixes, structural changes.

 #### 0.1.0
-First release
+* First release.

 ## Licence